kstrauser/glassknife/README.rst

 * All of a vault's daily notes live in the same directory.
 * All of a vault's templates live in the same directory.
 * Daily notes use the default naming convention of ``YYYY-MM-DD.md``.
-* You're using OmniFocus_ to record your action items.
+* You're using Reminders or OmniFocus_ to record your action items.
 * You're using `Day One`_ as your journal.

 It should be very easy to edit the code if your setup doesn't exactly match mine.
 While I intend to make this more configurable later, I haven't gotten around to that yet.